python/mypy/docs/source/stubs.rst

 `typeshed <https://github.com/python/typeshed>`_ repository to determine the types of standard library and third-party library functions, classes, and other definitions.
-You can also create your own stubs that will be used to typeshed your code.
+You can also create your own stubs that will be used to type check your code.
 The basic properties of stubs were introduced back in :ref:`stubs-intro`.

 Creating a stub